 - Transcripts and Certifications

-  - TOEFL or IELTS (for internationals)
+- TOEFL (for internationals)

 To apply to the Residential Program in Data Science, you will need to go to complete and submit an on-line application.
 The application fee for domestic students is $55 while the fee for international students is $65.
 Please select "Data Science MS" as your Academic Program.

 Upload your Statement of Purpose as a PDF with your online application.
 Please be sure to note at the top of your statement: M.S. in Data Science - Personal Statement.
 Your statement can be submitted only once.
 Your statement should be a minimum of 500 words and clearly explain your background in a relevant undergraduate or graduate major and the reasons you wish to pursue the degree.
 Please be concise, authentic, and sincere - your statement will be evaluated by the Data Science Program Curriculum Committee for anticipated success, as well as preparation and fit.
 Please indicate if you seek to begin the program as an online or as a residential student, and if you plan to explore the hybrid (part online/ part residential) option in the future.